CrowdStrike/logscale-community-content/Log-Sources/README.md

    `mv Application Application-Name`

-## Stage, Commit and PR via the Git Commandline
+## Staging, Committing, and PR via the Git Commandline

 1. Make sure you are at the top level directory - ***logscale-community-content***